The Benefits of Dance for Kids

-Dancing is a highly physical activity, and kids who take dance lessons regularly should expect to see a significant improvement in their overall physical health.
-According to Pro Dance Center, regular dance practice can increase your child’s flexibility, range of motion, physical strength and stamina.
+Dancing is an extremely physical activity, and kids who take dance lessons regularly should expect to see a significant improvement in their overall physical health.
+According to Pro Dance Center, regular dance practice can increase your children’s flexibility, range of motion, physical strength and stamina.
 The repetitive movements involved in dance can improve muscle tone, correct poor posture, increase balance and coordination and improve overall cardiovascular health.
-Dancing is an aerobic form of exercise.
+Dancing is also an aerobic form of exercise.
 For children who are overweight, it can potentially help them to lose weight and improve their eating habits.

 In addition to being a physical activity, dancing is also a highly social activity.
 According to “FamilyTalk Magazine,” dance lessons can help children improve their social and communication skills, learn how to work as part of a team, develop a greater sense of trust and cooperation and make new friends.
-If your child is shy, enrolling her in dance can encourage her to reach out to other children her age and help to reduce her anxiety about new people or places.
-Dance can also help to alleviate fears related to performing in front of an audience
+If your child is shy, enrolling them in dance can encourage them to reach out to other children their age and help to reduce her anxiety about new people or places.
+Dance can also help to alleviate fears related to performing in front of an audience.

 Becoming a skilled dancer requires practice, discipline and focus, skills that can be useful in other areas of your child’s life.
 According to “FamilyTalk Magazine,” dance lessons can help to spark creativity in young children and help them to develop an appreciation for the arts.
 Students who regularly participate in dance lessons typically tend to perform better academically than their nonparticipating peers.
 “FamilyTalk Magazine” estimates that students who have a background in dance tend to achieve significantly higher SAT scores and do better in math and science competitions.